Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/2 - Machine/1 - Native Code Dialect/Native Code Dialect.md

 The Native Code Dialect is a dialect of ONE analogous to C.

+## Native Code in Kaeon FUSION Definitions

+Each Kaeon FUSION Definition containing code written in the Native Code dialect corresponds to a C function.

+For example:

+    Define: main

+    	# Code

+is analogous to the following C:

+    #include "stdio.h"

+    int main() {
+    	// Code
+    }

 ## Literals

 An element that has no children and whose content does does match any predifined alias or keyword will be interpreted as a literal.